OutSystems/OutSystems.SetupTools/docs/Install-OSServiceStudio.md

 ### -InstallDir
-Where the development environment will be installed.
-If the development environment is already installed, this parameter has no effect.
+Where the development environment will be installed. if the development environment is already installed, this parameter has no effect.
 If not specified will default to %ProgramFiles%\Outsystems

 ```yaml